-If the beginning of October has you stockpiling all things pumpkin and pumpkin-flavored, you need to take a trip to Floydada, Texas.
+If the early days of September have you stockpiling all things pumpkin and pumpkin-flavored, you definitely need to take a trip to Floydada, Texas.
 Located about an hour outside of Lubbock, Floydada is known as the Pumpkin Capital of Texas and produces 1800 acres of pumpkins annually.

 The town loves pumpkins so much, its residents even established an annual celebration of the festive fruit.
 On the second Saturday of October, Floydada kicks off its Punkin Days festival, which includes a BBQ and chili cook off, a street dance, a pancake breakfast, a petting zoo, pumpkin decorating, a pumpkin seed-spitting contest, a pumpkin pie eating contest and even pumpkin bowling.
 The town has been celebrating Punkin Days for over 30 years.